-No more than 256 keys should be used to encrypt the essence of a single composition (i.e., Composition Playlist).
-To support multiple shows, Media Decryptors should be capable of securely caching at least 512 keys.
+No more than 256 keys shall be used to encrypt the essence of a single composition (i.e., Composition Playlist).
+To support multiple shows, the Media Decryptor shall be capable of securely caching at least 512 keys.
 The Show Playlists may be comprised of multiple compositions.